apigear-io/template-qtcpp/docs/docs/features/mqtt.md

     // Create your MqttHelloAdapter and add it to registry. auto ioWorldMqttHelloService = std::make_shared<io_world::MqttHelloAdapter>(service, ioWorldHello);

-    // use your ioWorldHello as it was Hello implementation, all property changes, and signals will be passed to connected MqttHello clients. ioWorldHello.say(someWhen);
-    auto lastMessage = ioWorldHello->last();
+    // use your ioWorldHello implementation, all property changes, and signals will be passed to connected MqttHello clients. auto lastMessage = ioWorldHello->last();
+    ioWorldHello->say(lastMessage, io_world::When::Soon);
+    io_world::Message someMessage;
+    someMessage.m_content = "the new content";
-    ioWorldHello->setLast(someMessage); // after this call - if new property is different than current one - all clients will be informed about new value. ioWorldHello->connect(ioWorldHello.get(), &io_world::AbstractHello::justSaid, *otherObject, &SomeJustSaidUser::handleJustSaid);
+    ioWorldHello->setLast(someMessage); // after this call - if new property is different than current one - all clients will be informed about new value. emit ioWorldHello->justSaid(someMessage);

 ```